jpt13653903/ALCHA/Wiki/MarkDown/Introduction.md

 Unless specified otherwise, the circuit synthesis process assumes that all register-to-register paths have to have a delay of less than one clock period.
 This is not true for all paths in a typical state-machine.
 It is likely that a particular signal path have multiple clock-cycles in which to pass through the combinational cloud, thereby requiring less stringent timing constraints than the synthesis tool initially assumes.

-Manually specifying multi-cycle paths is a labour-intensive and tedious process avoided by most developers.
+Manually specifying multi-cycle paths is a labour-intensive and tedious process.
 ALCHA performs this task automatically whenever the design is compiled, thereby generating code that is easier to synthesise, resulting in reduced compilation times.

 ## Implementation Time-frame